Long Beach Symphony Music Education

 Long Beach Symphony partners with the Long Beach Unified School District and four schools in Wilmington to present chamber ensembles to 2nd and 3rd graders in an assembly setting.
 Our teaching artists’ present performances that demonstrate each instrument family – strings, woodwinds, brass, and percussion.
 Through the presentations, students learn about the instruments of the orchestra, how they create sound and what role each instrument or instrument family plays within the orchestra.
 The ensemble presentations also introduce students to how music plays a role in our everyday lives.
 The Symphony strives to align the content of the Elementary Ensemble program with State Visual and Performing Arts Standards and Core Curriculum.
 The Elementary Ensemble program helps prepare students to experience the full orchestra, live in the Long Beach Performing Arts Center Terrace Theater.

-12,000 4th and 5th grade students of the Long Beach Unified School District and select Wilmington schools are bused to the Long Beach Performing Arts Center Terrace Theater for the opportunity to experience the orchestra LIVE in the concert hall.
-Programming is selected to align with the curriculum students are studying in their classrooms to help them make connections between music, math, science and history.
-The concert also has a side-by side performance aspect including the LBUSD All-District High School Orchestra or Choir.
-The most exceptional student musicians in the Long Beach Unified School District are invited to perform on stage alongside the musicians of the Long Beach Symphony Orchestra for the Symphony Concerts for Young People.
+12,000 4th and 5th-grade students of the Long Beach Unified School District and select Wilmington schools are bused to the Long Beach Performing Arts Center Terrace Theater for the opportunity to experience the orchestra LIVE in the concert hall.
+Programming is selected to align with the curriculum students are studying in their classrooms to help them make connections between music, math, science, and history.
+The concert also has a side-by-side performance aspect including the LBUSD All-District High School Orchestra or Choir.
+The most exceptional student musicians in the Long Beach Unified School District are invited to perform on stage alongside the musicians of the Long Beach Symphony for the Toyota Youth Concerts.
 This rare and very exciting opportunity gives these special students an inside look at how a professional orchestra operates, and the expectations they need to reach to pursue a professional career in music.

 These specially-themed Symphony Concerts for Young People are made possible by the generous support of the Long Beach Unified School District Board of Directors and are not public performances.